Contents

 The shutter release button has threading so that a remote release cable or timer can be used to trigger the camera.

-The Nimslo Opti-Lite electronic flash has a pin configuration that allows it to communicate with the camera and show a green LED in the viewfinder.
+The Nimslo Opti-Lite electronic flash has a pins to communicate with the camera.
+A green LED indicates when the flash is ready.

 Using any other center pin fire flash with the Nimslo will still work, but the green LED light will not show up.
 Instead, a red light will appear in the Nimslo viewfinder.

-The four lenses are made with glass elements.
-Optical glass will produce higher quality images than those from plastic lenses found in other 3D film cameras.
+The Nimslo 3D has four spaced triplet lenses are made with glass elements.
+The glass lenses will produce sharper images than plastic lenses found in other 3D film cameras.

 There are several tricks you can use in order to gain some manual control over the Nimslo.
 The Nishika versions can’t do these.